cognitect-labs/vase/samples/pet-store/README.md

 ## Pet Store Example

+_Reshaped Descriptor_
-This example contains Swagger UI and Vase example
+This example contains Swagger UI and Vase example which uses a reshaped style of descriptor.

 ## Datomic Setup